Magnet Fishing For Beginners

 As you will be pulling at times very heavy objects you will need the knot to be as secure as possible, so here’s a couple of popular knots in the magnet fishing hobby with their respective “how to” videos.

-How to tie the best knot for Magnet Fishing
+How to tie the best knot for your magnet!

 In this video by a popular UK magnet fisher, he explains step by step how to tie the knot through the eyebolt.

-This is the same knot I have used for magnet fishing and it has never failed me yet.
+This is the same knot I have used and it has never failed me yet.

 It’s important that you make sure the knot is strong as you do not want to lose your magnet.